monetha/js-verifiable-data/README.md

 const history = await reader.readPassportHistory(passportAddress);
 ```

-`history` will contain a list of change objects:
+`history` will contain a list of audit trace:

 ```js
 [
   {